 The follow-up data taken three years later (1998-1999) from the pilot classrooms indicated no special education referrals from the any of the three pilot classrooms as of spring quarter of their third grade year.
 GATE referrals (gifted and talented education) for these classrooms are statistically larger than would be expected.
 M - 1 had 11 GATE referrals.
-The G - 1 and G - 2settings, which are of lower SES, showed G - 1, eight GATE referrals and G - 2, three GATE referrals.
+The G - 1 and G - 2 settings, which are of lower SES, showed eight GATE referrals for G - 1, and three GATE referrals for G - 2.